nativefier/nativefier/API.md

 --app-copyright <value>
 ```

-The human-readable copyright line for the app.
+*[New in 7.5.0]* The human-readable copyright line for the app.
 Maps to the `LegalCopyright` metadata property on Windows, and `NSHumanReadableCopyright` on OS X.

 #### [app-version]